-A key concern in considering using EBITDA in a merger or business acquisition negotiation is that is often used as a sort of substitute for “true value.”
-A true value does not exist for any business.
-EBITDA gets around some of the determining factors of the attractiveness of a particular business acquisition.
+A key concern in using EBITDA in M&A planning, marketing and negotiation is that it is often used as a substitute for true value – when in fact a “true value” does not exist for any business.
 One must remember that profit, the owner/seller’s discretionary earnings, EBITDA and cash flow are never the same number.
 All of those have uses in determining a businesses market value.

 Achieving Optimal Results

-In the end, EBITDA is one critical factor in the mergers and acquisitions or business sales marketplace.
-It is a helpful tool for assessing the market value and marketability of a business.
+Despite its imperfections, in the M&A and business sales marketplace EBITDA is a very helpful tool for assessing a business’s market value and marketability.
 It does not, however, account for factors that could influence the potential future growth and prosperity of a given business entity.

-Professional M&A brokers, business investment bankers or others with a strong track record in selling businesses or acquisitions have a refined awareness of these factors; Mergers and acquisitions brokers are trained to fully understand the factors in business valuations to determine help analyze, set, and negotiate the sale of a business taking into account EBITDA and the myriad of other value drivers to help owners maximize the value of their business sale experience, all things considered.
+Most experienced M&A brokers, investment bankers and other M&A professionals have a refined awareness of those factors, and M&A brokers are trained to fully understand how they affect business valuations and help the parties analyze, set, and negotiate the sale of a business.
+In the end, taking into account EBITDA and the myriad other value drivers help buyers and sellers recognize the value of the subject business en route to a successful closing and transition.